Yakima War: Aftermath

 As the war wound to a close, Kamiakin fled north to British Columbia.
 Leschi was twice tried for murder by the territorial government (his first trial resulted in a hung jury), convicted the second time, and then hanged outside Fort Steilacoom, the U.S. Army having refused to allow his execution to occur on Army property as military commanders considered him a lawful combatant.
 (In 2004 a Historical Court, convened by the State of Washington, conceded the Army's opinion and posthumously acquitted Leschi of murder.)

 U.S. Army Indian scouts tracked and captured Andrew Bolon's murderers who were subsequently hanged.

 Snoqualmie warriors were sent to hunt-down remnant hostile forces, with the territorial government agreeing to pay a bounty on scalps, however, the practice was quickly terminated by orders of the territorial auditor after questions arose as to whether the Snoqualmie were actually engaging remnant hostiles, or executing their own slaves.

+By 1858, the Yakama had lost 90 percent of their traditional lands and were confined to a reservation.
+Their ability to gather their traditional foods all but destroyed, many took refuge in traditional beliefs, hoping that in time these practices would drive out the whites and restore their lands.
 The Yakama people were forced onto a reservation south of the present city of Yakima.